 - Analyze the user experience design process and production needs for an interactive project. - Creatively work with the development of interactive projects in teams consisting of various skillsets and professions.

-6.1.2.8 Writing for Short Format (Workshop) - common for CG Artist and Character Animators Knowledge:
+6.1.2.8.
+Writing for Short Format (Workshop)

 • story and scene structure of short narrative formats